 The increased complexity of obstetric care, the wishes expressed by women, the perinatal mortality figures and the recommendations given in the report of the steering committee ‘Een goed begin’ (A good start) have made it clear that changes are needed in perinatal care.
 Significant steps have already been taken to improve the level of care and to enhance cooperation between professionals in the field.
 KNOV is working together with the various midwifery training establishments to define a new comprehensive professional profile.
 The midwife of the future will be active in the primary, transmural and clinical healthcare sectors, and receives an academic education to fit her for these tasks.
-The Amsterdam/Groningen Academy of Midwifery (AVAG) is already updating its curriculum in anticipation of this new professional profile.

 New demands on midwifery care

 The complexity of obstetric care has increased in recent years.
 Midwives are faced with new demands on a daily basis in the course of their professional practice.
 Increasing knowledge of pregnancy and childbirth increases the scope for effective care and treatment in this field.

 This makes it increasingly important for the midwife to be able to select the best pregnancy and childbirth protocol, in consultation with the client.
 To make this possible, the midwife must be able to base her actions on the results of research carried out by herself or others, and to think beyond the boundaries of her own discipline.